 In April 2020, we entered a strategic partnership with Siemens, to jointly develop wireless communications products for the North American Rail Industry based on Siemens' Advanced Train Control System ("ATCS") protocol and our MC-IoT platform.
 At the same time, we entered into an agreement to allow Siemens to sell Ondas' 802.16 MC-IoT standardized products to the North American Rails under the Siemens' brand name "Airlink."
 The dual-mode ATCS/MC-IoT radio system was designed to support Siemens' extensive installed base of ATCS radios as well as offer Siemens' customers the ability to support a host of new advanced rail applications utilizing our MC-IoT wireless system.
 These new applications, including Advanced Grade Crossing Activation and Monitoring, Wayside Inspection, Railcar Monitoring, and support for next generation signaling and train control systems, are designed to increase railroad productivity, reduce costs, and improve safety.
 Siemens formally launched the dual mode ATCS/MC-IoT radio products along with the Siemens branded Airlink radios in September 2021 at the Railway Systems Suppliers (RSSI) conference in Indianapolis.
-In November 2021, Siemens secured its first commercial 900 MHz rail order for a major Class I Railroad for delivery by year-end.
+In November 2021, Siemens secured its first commercial 900 MHz rail order for a major Class I Railroad in the United States for delivery by year-end.
 Ondas delivered this initial order as requested in December 2021.
+On August 9, 2022, we announced that we had secured an initial volume order from Siemens for the Class I Rail 900 MHz Network consisting of both ATCS compatible products along with Ondas' catalog products.
+In September 2022, we received government authorization to sell ATCS radios in Canada.